department-of-veterans-affairs/va.gov-team/teams/vsp/teams/content-ia/vsp-repos/README.md

 ### Goals ###
 - Implement a user-centered IA for VFS Team resources within GitHub
-- User Store: - As a member of any team building on or with VSP, I need to be able to easily navigate platform documentation so I can quickly find what I need to do my job.
+- User Story - As a member of any team building on or with VSP, I need to be able to easily navigate platform documentation so I can quickly find what I need to do my job.

 ### Benefits ###
 - Single place for teams to find information at any point during the project